-Finally, note that if you’re running an AMD Ryzen system, including 2nd-gen models like the Ryzen 7 2700X, you may see two different CPU temperature readings.
+Finally, note that if you’re running an AMD Ryzen system, including 3rd-gen models like the ferocious Ryzen 9 3900X or the more modest Ryzen 5 3600X that we crowned the best gaming processor for most people, you may see two different CPU temperature readings.
 You want the “Tdie” reading, depending on how the program you’re using displays the info.
 It’s a measurement of the actual heat on the die.
 The alternative “Tctl” reading is the control temperature reported to your cooling system and sometimes includes a temperature offset to ensure universal fan speed behavior between the various Ryzen chips.
 Any of the programs above that list a single temperature account for the offset already.

 What’s the best temp for your CPU?

 The maximum supported temperature varies from processor to processor.
 Most of the free monitoring software mentioned above lists the information as “Tj.
 Max.”
 That stands for the temperature junction, or the highest operating temperature of the hardware.
 If you don’t see the information for some reason, search the CPU World website for your CPU’s model number to find the information.
 Every program listed above displays your processor’s model number, so it’s easy to find.

 But that’s the maximum temperature—the point at which your processor freaks out and shuts down to avoid damage.
 Running anywhere near that hot regularly is bad for the long-term life of your hardware.
 Instead, follow this general rule of thumb regarding CPU temperatures under load.